-- Textbooks for obtaining qualifications and the like: "Textbook for operational chief of the work for handling tetraalky lead (special chemical substance)", "Safety of dryer operation-Textbook for operation chief of industrial dryer" etc. for technical training, "Health Management (Vol. 1) (Vol. 2) Class-1 health officer", etc. for license examinations, and "Handbook for Press operator for Safety", etc. for special educational topics. - Books for nuclear decontamination work relating to the nuclear accidents caused by the East Japan Earthquake: "Textbook for special education for workers engaged in nuclear decontamination", etc. - Books relating to laws and ordinances: "Directory of OSH Legislation", which contains information on the OSH Act and ministerial ordinances, and "Explanation of the Ordinance on Prevention of Ionizing Radiation Hazards" etc., which explains specific laws and ordinances and guidelines, etc. - Books useful when OSH staff and managers implement OSH activities: "Practice Manual for Enterprise Management Staff-Traffic accident risk management", "Practice Manual for Driver-Awareness and habit to eliminate an accident", "Organize the workplace for elderly worker", etc.
+- Textbooks for obtaining qualifications and the like: "Textbook for operational chief of the work for handling oxygen deficient danger", "Textbook for operational chief of organic solvents work", etc. for technical training, "Health Management (Vol. 1) (Vol. 2) Class-1 health officer", etc. for license examinations, and "Handbook for grinder work for Safety", "Handbook for assembly of scaffolding dismantling and alteration operator work for safety", etc. for special educational topics. - Books that clearly explain what should be done in workplaces based on the latest law amendments: "Simple Learning about risk assessment for chemical substances from the basic", "New stress check system that advise what and how needed to be done now", etc. - Books that explain laws and ordinances: "Directory of OSH Legislation", which contains information on the OSH Act and ministerial ordinances, and "Explanation of the Ordinance on Prevention of Specified Chemical Substances"," etc., which explains specific laws and ordinances and guidelines, etc. - Books useful when OSH staff and managers implement OSH activities: "Well-experienced and skillful staff teach 33 tips and vital points for learning safety and health", "Safety check in your workplaces",

-- Illustrated pamphlets for workers that clearly explain prevention of work accidents and information related: "Realize the hazard", "Sleeping Tips for Workers", "Protect yourself against PM2.5", etc. - Books that explain OSH topics in a reading material presentation: "JISHA paperbacks-Disaster Management of Corporations-earthquake disaster management, learn from March 11, 2011"
+- "4S principles Plus 1S~Improvement of the working environment", "Practical books that help develop skills to identify risk", etc. - Illustrated pamphlets for workers that clearly explain prevention of work accidents and information related: "Take immediate actions to eliminate and prevent further risk of accidents caused by human error", "Expanding awareness and consciousness.
+Thinking ahead what might happen in near future to improve mental health", "Guideline for creating vigorous and lively workplaces~ to realize ideal workplace environment", etc. - Books that explain OSH topics in a reading material presentation: "JISHA paperbacks-Disaster Management of Corporations-earthquake disaster management, learn from March 11, 2011"

-Furthermore, JISHA produces and sells numerous books, posters, and other items relating to campaigns: the National Safety Week, the National Occupational Health Week, the Year-End and New-Year Zero-Accident Campaign, the campaign to promote OSH education, the campaigns for prevention of heat stroke, and the campaigns to promote 4S activities.
+Furthermore, JISHA produces and sells numerous books, posters, and other items relating to campaigns: National Safety Week, National Occupational Health Week, Year-End and New-Year Zero-Accident Campaign, the campaign to promote OSH education, the campaigns for prevention of heat stroke, and the campaigns.

-Every year, JISHA issues the "General Guidebook on Industrial Safety" before the National Safety Week and the "General Guidebook on Industrial Health" before the National Occupational Health Week as the books that provide guidelines for activities at enterprises.
+Every year, JISHA issues the "General Guidebook on Industrial Safety" before National Safety Week and the "General Guidebook on Industrial Health" before National Occupational Health Week as the books that provide guidelines for activities at enterprises.
 (Note: With regard to these campaigns, please refer to 7.
 (3).)